mohamadiarch/awesome-cheatsheets/databases/postgresql.md

 we have to first initilize the storge area on the disk before we any operation on the database

+## windows vs linux
+in windows we should use "" double cotation but in linux not in windows we should use `-U user` but in linux we should login as this user

 ## start cluster in linux
 ```bash
 su -u postgres                                         # change user